5.23.19 remarks to the Port Authority of NY&NJ

 2 Presuming Democratic control of the White House in 2020 and a seven year construction period once funds are appropriated.

-3 In 2018, London Mayor Sadiq Khan demonstrated his continuing commitment to cycling by not only protecting the record level of funding for cycling, but increasing it from an average of £169m ($215 million) to £214m ($267.8 million) a year.”
-This commitment is despite central government’s complete withdrawal of the £700m annual operating grant.”, How London is Aiming to Become the World Best Big City for Cycling, The Guardian, 12/31/18, https://tinyurl.com/y4o4f7md
+3 In 2018, London Mayor Sadiq Khan demonstrated his continuing commitment to cycling by increasing annual funding to £214m ($267.8 million) despite central government’s complete withdrawal of the £700m annual operating grant.”, How London is Aiming to Become the World Best Big City for Cycling, The Guardian, 12/31/18, https://tinyurl.com/y4o4f7md

 4 “The SCA presents datasets, forecasts and models to justify investment needed to improve all modes of sustainable transport.
 It will help plan future Superhighways, Quietways and Liveable Neighbourhoods and which furthers Healthy Streets objectives to get more people walking and using public transport.”, Strategic Cycling Analysis, Transport for London, https://tinyurl.com/y4uzep4a